wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Individual-03: Changes to address feedback from Paul Vixie, by adding a new section "Limited Time and Scope of Use".
-Changes to address issues raised by Antoin Verschuren and Patrik Wallstrom, by adding a new section "Intentionally Broken Domains" and added two related references.
-Added text to address the need for manual investigation, as suggested by Patrik Falstrom.
-Added a suggestion on notification
+Changes to address